SteeltoeOSS/InitializrWeb/README.md

 For local development, these endpoints are implemented in the development webpack configuration in [start-client/webpack.dev.js](start-client/webpack.dev.js).

 In a remote deployment, those endpoints are implemented by the [Initializr API](https://github.com/SteeltoeOSS/InitializrApi).
-The deployment should be frontended by an HTTP router that forwards requests to these 2 endpoints to the API server.
+The deployment should be frontended by an HTTP router that forwards requests to these two endpoints to the API server.
 A sample Kubernetes ingress configuration:

 ```yaml
 ---
 apiVersion: networking.k8s.io/v1beta1